Battle of Khanwa: Aftermath

 Sanga was taken away from the battlefield in an unconscious state by Prithviraj Kachwaha and Maldev Rathore of Marwar.
 After regaining consciousness he took an oath to not return to Chittor until he had defeated Babur and ousted him.
 He also stopped wearing a turban and instead chose to wrap a cloth over his head.
 While he was preparing to wage another war against Babur, he was poisoned by his own nobles who did not wanted another conflict with Babur.
-Though many historians support the poisoning theory it is often said that Mughals had a habit of poisoning their enemies whom they thought were powerful and Sanga was himself praised by Babur quoting him as the strongest king in India along with Krishnadevaraya of Vijaynagar empire.
 He died in Kalpi in January 1528.

-It is suggested that had it not been for the cannon and luck of Babur, Rana Sanga might have achieved a historic victory against Babur.
+It is suggested that had it not been for the cannon and the superior tactics of Babur, Rana Sanga might have achieved a historic victory against Babur.
 Pradeep Barua notes that Babur's cannon put an end to outdated trends in Indian warfare.
 After the battle, Babur made a pyramid using the heads of his enemies.